Hana2736/Speed-Leaderboard-old/README.md

 * Compete against others on trials.

 ## Disclosure
-This app uses modified Volley library and Material 2 library.
+This app uses a modified version of the Volley library, as well as the Material 2 and OSMDroid libraries.